Separated Bicycle Facility

 Please make sure to look for and yield to bikes when entering or exiting a driveway or when turning at an intersection.
 You should always do this, at every driveway or intersection.

-How should cyclists use protected bike lanes?
+How cyclists should use protected bike lanes?

-It is important to be respectful of all cyclists using the space.
 Slower cyclists are encouraged to comfortably position themselves to the RIGHT side, so they may be passed by faster cyclists on the LEFT.

 For More Information